sixtree/mule-xero-connector/xero-connector/README.md

 WELCOME
 =======
-Congratulations you have just created a new Mule Cloud Connector!

-This wizard created a number of new classes and resources useful for Mule modules.
-Each of the created files contains documentation and TODO items where necessary.
-Here is an overview of what was created.
+This is a Mule Cloud Connector for the Xero Accounting System - www.xero.com

 ./pom.xml:
 A maven project descriptor that describes how to build this module.